THE BASICSRecords: Kennesaw State (7-11), Mercer (10-8)

 Box Score (XML)

-· Mercer produced four runs in the top of the eighth inning, propelling the Bears past Kennesaw State Friday evening, 10-7, at Stillwell Stadium in the series opener.
+THE STORYLINE: · Mercer produced four runs in the top of the eighth inning, propelling the Bears past Kennesaw State Friday evening, 10-7, at Stillwell Stadium in the series opener.

 · The clubs went back and forth throughout the night, lighting up the scoreboard with a combined 17 runs on 24 hits.